adonisjs/v6-docs/content/docs/basics/response.md

+---
+summary: Response class is used to send HTTP responses.
+It supports sending HTML fragments, JSON objects, streams, and much more.
+---

 # Response

 An instance of the [response class](https://github.com/adonisjs/http-server/blob/main/src/response.ts) is used to respond to HTTP requests.
 AdonisJS supports sending **HTML fragments**, **JSON objects**, **streams**, and much more.
 The response instance can be accessed using the `ctx.response` property.